Haysto Logo

 Make a deposit plan

 The deposit.
-The biggest f*#&cking hurdle for any first time buyer.
+The biggest hurdle for any first time buyer.
 It can feel impossible to save enough for a decent down payment while also paying huge rents and other bills.
 But there are options if you can’t gather a big deposit.

 Generally, the smaller your deposit (compared to the loan size) then the higher your interest rate will be.
 This is because there’s more of a risk to lenders when you borrow a lot of money.
 They’re investing in your property, and there’s always a risk that your home could decrease in value, making for a bad investment.
 At the moment, 5% of the purchase price is the minimum deposit you’ll need if you want to buy a place on the open market.
-Make an enquiry to find out your options.

 Size up Shared Ownership

-Shared Ownership is only available for new-build homes and some existing properties via specific resale programmes from housing associations.
+This particular scheme is only available for new-build homes and some existing properties via specific resale programmes from housing associations.
 They’re always leasehold, meaning you won’t own the land your property is built on and may have to pay ground rent and maintenance costs.

 Council tenant?
 Research Right to Buy